Mounting Solar Panels On A Tiled Roof: All You Need To Know

 Mounting Equipment Summary and Practical Advice

-Buying mounting equipment is not a big challenge, and most of the variety is just manufacturer specific.
+Buying mounting equipment is not a big challenge; most of the variety is just manufacturer-specific.

-Depending on your case, you may need special equipment, for example, if you are installing on metal roofs or flat roofs, then the above is not directly applicable, but the principle remains the same.
+Depending on your case, you may need special equipment.
+For example, if you are installing on metal or flat roofs, the above is not directly applicable, but the principle remains the same.
 Most of the variation is redundancy.